 With a Tour

 There are loads of bus tours from Prague to Karlovy Vary so do your research and find the one that works for you.
-Most cost around $70 and they include transport, lunch, drinks, a guided tour, and entrance fees.
+Most tours include transport, lunch, drinks, a guided tour, and entrance fees.

 Prague to Bohemian Paradise